 Why do I have to complete a Waste Transfer Note?

 The Waste Transfer Note, which is issued to you, is valid for a maximum of up to one year.
-It is a legal document to show you have had your waste collected by a person who is authorised to carry waste and who will dispose of it properly.
-You will be asked to complete a new Transfer Note at the beginning of each financial year.
+It is a legal document to show you have had your waste collected by a person who is authorised to carry waste and who will dispose of it correctly.
+You will be asked to complete a new Transfer Note at the beginning of each calendar year.
 You should keep your copy for two years.

 Do I need to renew my contract when I renew my Transfer Note?